 Especially in the early years, the self-employed often struggle with establishing work-life balance, building steady financial and administrative processes, and dealing with uneven income.
 It can be a lonely path, and many don’t have the support they need to navigate these challenges.

 Beyond the pressures of managing a business, the self-employed also often focus too much on quantitative measures of success, like revenue and profits.
-This can lead to them neglecting their own needs, well-being, and more personal measures of success, such as maintaining their meaningful relationships.
-The message they have internalized from celebrated entrepreneurs is “no pain, no gain”.
-And there’s evidence to suggest it’s having real effects on their mental health.
+This can lead to them neglecting their own needs, well-being, and more personal measures of success, such as maintaining meaningful personal relationships.
+The message they have internalized from celebrated entrepreneurs is “no pain, no gain”, and there’s evidence to suggest it’s having real effects on their mental health.

 How does being self-employed impact mental health?